FTC World Championship qualifier. World #6 rower. Self-taught builder who ships things for real users.

 Three commitments, one habit: show up, do the hard part first, and don't stop until the thing actually works.

-Fifteen minutes of prep, then you stand up with half a case and a room waiting for you to fail.
-BP debate taught me to find the weak joint in an argument while building my own.
+Fifteen minutes of prep.
+Then you stand, half a case ready, room waiting for you to fail.
+BP taught me to find the weak joint in an argument while building my own — under a timer, in front of judges who know the topic better.
 CISDAC Team Champion.
-Yale Global Rounds qualifier.
-The skills show up every time I defend a design choice or lead a strategy call.
+Yale Global Rounds.

 A track record built across robotics, competitive sport, debate, and the classroom.